samguyer/adel/README.md

   aend;
 }
 ```

+The lambda definition inside the `abegin` macro captures the variable `i`, so that its state persists and the loop works as expected.
 Some important things to note:

 First, only variables above the `abegin` are persistent across Adel calls (such as `adelay`).
 You can introduce other local variables in the body of the function, but only as short-lived temporaries.